selinux Notes

 - The AOSP base platform sepolicy is in the

-folder from the root of the AOSP tree - Vendors can customize the sepolicy by placing it the
+- Vendors can customize the sepolicy by placing it the

-device/<VENDOR>/sepolicy
+device/<VENDOR>/sepolicy folder

-folder - Properties used by the init system will need an selinux label defined in
+- Properties used by the init system will need an selinux label defined in

 property_contexts